Rates

 More information about your rates

-At a special meeting of the Council on 13 February, it agreed the district rate for the Borough for 2024/25.
+At the monthly meeting of the Council on 29 January, it agreed the district rate for the Borough for 2025/26.

 Striking the rate is always a balance - between agreeing a figure that allows us to deliver the quality services, and to make the investments, residents want, while seeking to ensure the financial burden placed on our ratepayers is as low as possible.
 We will continue to scrutinise council spending and are committed to making further efficiency savings where possible throughout the year ahead.